cp3-llbb/HHbbWWAnalysis/README.md

 - HHtobbWW.py : deprecated version of the code, kept for comparison

 ## Development rules
-It is proposed that the different part  object definition must be done in very specific parts of the framework
+It is proposed that the different part  object definition must be done in very specific parts of the framework :
+- Object selection (using combine and select) should only be done in BaseHHtobbWW.py so that they are all available for the dauther classes
+- All the selections should be done in selectionDef.py and encapsulated in SelectionObject class objects.
+This was the workflow is more easily manageable and the selection steps can be called either from the Plotter or the Skimmer
+- All plots must be defined in plotDef.py with functions that return a list of plots.
+This is to make sure that all the plots are easily accounted for
+- The Plotter will call the selection and plot functions in a sensible manner (aka, define the plot right after the selection and not at the end, this is to optimize the RooDataFrame workflow)
+- The Skimmer will call the selection functions and define the variables dictionnary
+- All arguments must be defined in BaseHHtobbWW.py to be available throughout the framework)

 ## How to run